kshitijrajsharma/opengeoaimodelshub/examplemodel/README.md

 ## Background

-This is an experiment on how to build a Geo-model that can be reproduced, deployed and scaled.
+This is an experiment on how to build a Geo-AI model that can be reproduced, deployed and scaled.
 I am setting up a simple CNN building detection model with standardized infrastructure and metadata.
-This model will serve as a template for how model should be documented or developed to be able to reused and reproduced.
+This model will serve as a template for how model could be documented or developed to be able to reused and reproduced.

 ## Setup